 Daily Physical Activity (DPA)

-French (grades 4 to 6, optional in grades 7 to 9)
+French as a Second Language (grades 4 to 6, optional in grades 7 to 9)

-Career and Technology Foundations (CTF) - foods and fashion, building and construction, metal and woodworking, ceramics, and digital photography
+Career and Technology Foundations (CTF) - foods and fashion, building and construction, woodworking, ceramics, and digital photography

-Junior High Option Courses - art, drama, music, leadership, learning strategies, media studies, animal rescue, outdoor education and recreation/fitness
+Junior High Option Courses - art, drama, music, leadership, learning strategies, design studies, environmental stewardship, outdoor education, personal fitness and recreational fitness